 Against a background of increasing demand for spectrum from both the public and private sectors, the Government announced in their March 2011 Enabling UK Growth - Releasing public spectrum that at least 500 MHz of public sector holdings below 5 GHz is planned to be released by 2020.

-As part of the Government's plans, the Ministry of Defence has identified their bands for commercial sharing opportunities under its Defence Spectrum Reform work new sharing opportunities for public and private sector users.
-This is in addition to releases at 2300 and 3400 MHz that the MoD is planning to take to market in 2014.
+As part of the Government's plans, the Ministry of Defence has identified bands under its Defence Spectrum Reform work for potential new sharing opportunities for public and private sector users.
+This is in addition to the award by Ofcom of 2.3 and 3.4 GHz spectrum bands in which MOD is giving up use.